Smoke spread so fast at Japanese animation firm victims couldn't open rooftop door

 “I heard voices arguing on the first floor, then within 15 seconds black smoke welled up from the staircase,” one survivor was quoted as telling NHK.

 Police quoted by NHK said a second set of stairs, on which many of the victims were found, also may have had a similar effect, meaning that the victims were rapidly overcome by smoke.
-Nearly all perished from carbon monoxide poisoning.

 The company late on Sunday issued a statement saying that the tragedy had left them at a loss.